jroettenbacher/Base/heave_correction.md

 * calculate range bins which define the chirp borders
 * calculate the absolute difference between all seapath time steps and each radar time step
 * select rows which have the minimum difference to the radar time steps
-* filter heave rates greater +- 5 m/s and replace by average of time step before and after
+* filter heave rates greater 5 standard deviations away from the daily mean and replace by average of time step before and after
 * add heave rate to mean doppler velocity

 ## Code